fmorenopino/HeterogeneousHMM/README.md

 - **Model selection criteria**: Both "Akaike Information Criterion" (AIC) and Bayesian Information Criterion (BIC) are implemented.

+- **Several types of covariance matrix" implemented** for the gaussian observation: diagonal, full, tied or spherical covariance matrices can be used.

+- **Different types of initializations can be used**.
+Random and K-means initializations can be used.
+In the second case, a clustering is performed befored trainning the model to start with an initializations that will converge faster.

 Also, some others aspects like having multiple sequences, several features per observation or sampling from the models are supported.
 This model is easily extendable with other types of probablistic models.

 The information that you can find in this readme file can be seen in the next Table of Contents: